VerifyTests/Verify/docs/combinations.md

 By default exceptions are not captured.
 So if an exception is thrown by the method being tested, it will bubble up.

 Exceptions can be optionally "captured".
-This apporach uses the `Exception.Message` as the result of the method being tested.
+This approach uses the `Exception.Message` as the result of the method being tested.

 To enable exception capture use `captureExceptions = true`: